 This is an introductory-level course directed towards developing the principles, techniques, knowledge and skills of each student necessary to function as a qualified diagnostic medical sonographer in the everyday practice and application of pelvic vascular sonography.
-It introduces the diagnostic foundations of pelvic vasculature and related anatomy as it pertains to the pelvic aorta branches, gonadal arteries including the ovarian artery and testicular arteries, uterine arteries and other pelvic vascular, including terminology, pertinent abbreviations, scan orientations, directional nomenclature, physical principles, anatomical relationships, normal abdominal anatomy including correlated sonographic images and physiology.
+It introduces the diagnostic foundations of pelvic vasculature and related anatomy as it pertains to the pelvic aorta branches, gonadal arteries including the ovarian artery and testicular arteries, uterine arteries and other pelvic vascular, including terminology, pertinent abbreviations, scan plane orientations, directional nomenclature, physical principles, anatomical relationships, normal abdominal anatomy including correlated sonographic images and physiology.
 Emphasis will be placed on the clinical applications within this highly specialized area of sonography including basic patient care principles of the pelvic vascular patient, professionalism, related clinical H&P, interpretation of normal and abnormal sonographic patterns and features, pathology, associated clinical laboratory tests and procedures and sessions on basic scanning techniques and pelvic vascular protocols.
 The academic, laboratory and clinical courses are integrated into the program for students to practice and master scanning skills pertaining to the male and female pelvis, and related vasculature.
 The student will possess the knowledge and skills necessary for employment in the healthcare system and will be technically capable of performing entry level, routine, diagnostic pelvic vascular sonograms as competent allied health practitioners in the field of diagnostic medical sonography.
-Prerequisite: None retroperitoneum and related great vessels, as well as the female pelvis focusing on the normal abdominopelvic anatomy in the longitudinal, cross sectional and coronal planes with correlated images.
-Emphasis will be placed on the advanced comprehension of the abdomen and the female pelvis sonogram for students to practice and master scanning skills pertaining to the abdomen, pelvis and related vasculature with elevated proficiency and efficiency.
-The student will possess the knowledge and skills necessary for employment in the healthcare system and will be technically capable of performing entry level, routine, abdominal and female pelvis sonograms as competent allied health practitioners in the field of diagnostic medical sonography.
 Prerequisite: None